 You must contact the individual international school regarding its enrolment procedure.
 Some schools are very popular and have waiting lists; therefore, it is recommended that you contact these schools as early as possible.

-The Ministry of Children and Education has made a list of all the international schools in Denmark.
+The Ministry of Education has made a list of international schools in Denmark

 Near Aarhus we have three international schools:

-For further information about international schools, see the Ministry of Children and Education website
+For further information about international schools in Denmark se the Ministry of Education website

 The Aarhus Academy for Global Education (AAGE) offers a sponsorship.